Mastering Modern .NET Architecture

 Without observability, systems cannot be trusted in production.
 This module explains why structured telemetry enables faster diagnosis, better decisions and controlled operational cost.

-• Logging vs Telemetry
+• Monitoring vs Observability

-• Structured Logging in .NET
+• Open Telemetry in .NET

 • Application Health and Lifecycle